Li – Ta – Nb – Rb – Sn

 The current project comprises 5 granted tenements (E59/2389, P59/2082, 2140, 2141 and 2142) with a one under application (E59/2503).
 Collectively they cover approximately 43 km2.

+In early 2023, the Company announced a maiden mineral resource estimate of over 5Mt with 0.14% Rubidium oxide with Lithium credits.
 In 2016, the company acquired 100% interest in P59/2082 the area which encapsulated the remnant mining activities targeting Tantalum, Tin and Lithium.
 Additional tenure was secured in 2017 and more recently in 2021.
-With continued advancement of an electrified word and the demand for REEs and critical metals including Lithium and Rubidium King Tamba has become an important asset for the company.
+With the continued advancement of an electrified world and the demand for REEs and critical metals including Lithium and Rubidium King Tamba has become an important asset for the company.
 The Company is collating all historical open file drilling and surface geochemical file data into a geospatial database.
 Detailed historical geology mapping has been digitised and 3D modelling the pegmatite bodies is underway.
 This work aims to define to define structural controls on the pegmatites in the main mine area for new drill targets and to define new where pegmatites are either are untested or could occur under shallow cover.

 The project is prospective for Critical metals Tantalum, Lithium, Rubidium, Tin and Niobium.